rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 2. Create a new server by using the image that you created.

-3. Verify that the new server boots properly and that all data and sevices are intact.
+3. Verify that the new server boots properly and that all data and services are intact.

 The new server that you created from the image is considered your *non-production* server.
 The actions in all of the following sections should be performed on this server.